SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 Cumulocity IoT uses the tenant ID specified with the user ID for FULL authentication and routing of the request to the correct tenant.

-If the valid tenant URL is known (e.g. *xyz.cumulocity.com* in the example above), then the username does not have to be prefixed by "<tenant ID>" for authentication.
+If the valid tenant URL is known (e.g. *xyz.cumulocity.com* in the example above), then the username does not have to be prefixed by &#34;<tenant ID>&#34; for authentication.

 #### Step 1: Check if the device is already registered